jacobian/openstack.compute/README.rst

 Command-line API
 ----------------

-Installing this package gets you a shell command, ``cloudservers``, that you can use to interact with Rackspace.
+Installing this package gets you a shell command, ``openstack-compute``, that you can use to interact with Rackspace.

 You'll need to provide your Rackspace username and API key.
 You can do this with the ``--username`` and ``--apikey`` params, but it's easier to just set them as environment variables::

-    export CLOUD_SERVERS_USERNAME=jacobian
+    export OPENSTACK_COMPUTE_USERNAME=jacobian
-    export CLOUD_SERVERS_API_KEY=yadayada
+    export OPENSTACK_COMPUTE_API_KEY=yadayada

 You'll find complete documentation on the shell by running ``cloudservers help``::

-    usage: cloudservers [--username USERNAME] [--apikey APIKEY] <subcommand> ...
+    usage: openstack-compute [--username USERNAME] [--apikey APIKEY] <subcommand> ...

-    Command-line interface to the Cloud Servers API.
+    Command-line interface to the OpenStack Compute API.

     Positional arguments:
       <subcommand>